Ersanio/snes-assembly-book/docs/collections/indexing.md

 # Tables and indexing
-Indexing is the act of accessing a *table of data* from a certain offset, that offset being determined by an indexer.
+Indexing is the act of accessing a collection of data from a certain offset, that offset being determined by an indexer.
 The registers X and Y are unmissable when it comes to indexing.
-They're called the 'indexer' registers, after all.
+They're called the "index" registers, after all.

 ## Tables
 'Tables' are simply a sequence of values.
 They are used in at least two cases:
 * Conditional cases (e.g. a collection of speed values, depending on the entity's direction)
-* Values that represent an 'asset' (e.g. graphics data, music data, level data)
+* Values that represent an "asset" (e.g. graphics data, music data, level data)

 Tables have very practical applications in SNES games.
 You can, for example, store text data in tables.
 Or level data.
 Or palette data.
 Tables can contain anything and can have any size, as long as they fit within the ROM.